-MS. CHANTEL HENDERSON: Yeah.
+2 MS. CHANTEL HENDERSON: Yeah.
 Yeah.
 So I told her what happened.
-And I end up finding out that -- that my jacket was actually at the bar in their lost and found because apparently, I lost my coat check ticket.
-So if they have the jackets left over at the end of the night, they leave them at lost and found at the hotel.
-So I ended up going back to the hotel and finding my jacket there.
-And all this time, I thought it was the guys keeping it from me.
+And I end up finding out 3 that -- that my jacket was actually at the bar in their 4 lost and found because apparently, I lost my coat check 5 ticket.
+So if they have the jackets left over at the end 6 of the night, they leave them at lost and found at the 7 hotel.
+So I ended up going back to the hotel and finding 8 9 my jacket there.
+And all this time, I thought it was the 10 guys keeping it from me.
 Yeah.
 So yeah.
-Despite the -- that

-Yeah.
-So yeah.
-Despite the -- that abduction, I graduated from high school that year.
-I was the first in my family to graduate.
-But I realized I was still stuck in abusive relationships.

-I remember one of my ex-partners after us grocery shopping on a hot summer day, we were living together, we were arguing about something, and just -- I remember, you know, him choking me on the couch.
-And I couldn't breathe, and I was starting to see black.
-But then, like before, I passed out or whatever.
+Despite the -- that 11 abduction, I graduated from high school that year.
+I was 12 the first in my family to graduate.
+But I realized I was 13 still stuck in abusive relationships.
+14 I remember one of my ex-partners after us 15 grocery shopping on a hot summer day, we were living 16 together, we were arguing about something, and just -- I 17 remember, you know, him choking me on the couch.
+And I 18 19 couldn't breathe, and I was starting to see black.
+But 20 then, like before, I passed out or whatever.
 He let me go.
-Another time, he forcibly confined me in this closet.

-Another time, I had to defend myself against his abuse with knives.
+21 Another time, he forcibly confined me in this closet.
+Another time, I had to defend myself against his abuse with 22 23 knives.
 Yeah.
-There was this one time I was -- he was trying to grab the knives away from me, and he cut himself on them.
+There was this one time I was -- he was trying to grab the knives away from me, and he cut himself 24 on them.
 And there was just blood everywhere.
 And I ran.

-1 And my daughter was still in the house.
-But I was so 2 scared of what he was going to do, I I I left her 3 behind, and I ran.
-I ended up running to her friend's 4 place just a few doors down, and we called the police.
-And 5 they, you know, they got him bandaged up but charged with 6 domestic violence.
-Thankfully, you know, after I left, I 7 guess my daughter heard, you know, what happened and saw 8 the blood and ran off, too, and she knew I ran to a 9 friend's place.
+25 And my daughter was still in the house.
+But I was so 1 2 scared of what he was going to do, I -- I -- I left her behind, and I ran.
+I ended up running to her friend's 3 place just a few doors down, and we called the police.
+And 4 they, you know, they got him bandaged up but charged with 5 domestic violence.
+Thankfully, you know, after I left, I 6 quess my daughter heard, you know, what happened and saw 7 the blood and ran off, too, and she knew I ran to a 8 9 friend's place.
 So I was happy she was safe.

-10 The moment recent incident that has happened 11 to me was back in 2015, when I was in grad school at 12 Concordia University in Montreal.
-I I was I was 13 really overworking myself then, you know.
-Besides doing my 14 full-time grad studies, I was working part-time.
-I was a 15 volunteer, and I was planning a panel for my practicum.
-16 And I was basically working 12-hour days from 12 in the 17 afternoon to 12 at midnight.
-And I basically had a nervous 18 breakdown.
-And I naturally wanted to cope with that with 19 alcohol.
-20 And one night, I went out drinking by 21 myself.
+10 The moment recent incident that has happened to me was back in 2015, when I was in grad school at 11 Concordia University in Montreal.
+I -- I was -- I was 12 really overworking myself then, you know.
+Besides doing my 13 full-time grad studies, I was working part-time.
+I was a 14 volunteer, and I was planning a panel for my practicum.
+15 And I was basically working 12-hour days from 12 in the 16 afternoon to 12 at midnight.
+And I basically had a nervous 17 breakdown.
+And I naturally wanted to cope with that with 18 19 alcohol.

+And one night, I went out drinking by myself.
 And shots, shots were cheap that night.
-I 22 remember it was 250 a shot at this bar on Crescent in 23 Montreal.
-And I remember meeting these two guys, and just 24 taking shots with them.
+I remember it was 250 a shot at this bar on Crescent in Montreal.
+And I remember meeting these two guys, and just taking shots with them.
 And I don't remember leaving the bar.
 But I have flashbacks, little bits of that night.

-1 The only reas son I know where I went was I - - I found out 2 the next day that I had been raped, because the evidence in 3 my ı underv vear, and my br a was torn.
+1 The only reason I know where I went was I -- I found out 2 the next day that I had been raped, because the evidence in 3 my underwear, and my bra was torn.